plexus/yaks/README.md

 Yaks is a tool for turning your domain models into Hypermedia resources.

-**If you're just starting out with Yaks it is currently recommended to run directly from master until 0.4.0 comes out.**

 There are at the moment a number of competing media types for building Hypermedia APIs.
 These all add a layer of semantics on top of a low level serialization format such as JSON or XML.
 Even though they each have their own design goals, the core features mostly overlap.
 They typically provide a way to represent resources (entities), and resource collections, consisting of

 * Data in key-value format, possibly with composite values